MartinNuc/stfu-and-click/README.md

 `yarn server build` to build server to `server/dist` folder

-`yarn server test` to run tests (local redis must be running for e2e REST tests)
+`yarn server test` to run tests (local redis must be running for integration tests)

 ## Client